St Edward's School, Oxford

 Academics and destinations

-There’s a real culture of hard work and achievement here, and results are going from strength to strength - 83 per cent of last year's A-levels were graded A*-B, IB students bagged average scores of 35 and nearly two-thirds of GCSE level exams were graded 9-7 which is the highest in the school’s history.
+There’s a real culture of hard work and achievement here, and results are going from strength to strength with the last two years being the best ever.
+Nearly a quarter of the 2024 A-level cohort achieved three A grades or higher, and 80 per cent were graded A*-B. IB students did superbly with one in eight achieving 38 points or better (the level set for admission to Oxford), and nearly two-thirds of GCSE level exams were graded 9-7 - the highest in the school’s history.
+Excitingly, recent investments in super curricular activities and the calibre of students coming in, all point to a record smashing future.
 Choice is also a big gun in this armoury, with younger pupils selecting their subjects from a broad array of GCSEs and the school’s own ‘Pathways and Perspectives’, the latter being formally accredited qualifications specifically created to deliver the softer skills, such as collaboration, that pupils can’t achieve through narrow channels.
-These specially designed courses were five years in development and range from sports science to entrepreneurship and global society.
+These specially designed courses were five years in development and range from sports science to entrepreneurship.

-One of the key aims of the new Christie Centre is to encourage and foster university-style learning – and we were impressed by the wealth of private and independent study spaces for pupils to pick from (the sixth-form reading room looks and feels more like a university library).
-There’s a small, well-integrated team of learning support staff available to provide extra help to pupils who need it.
-But empowering students to govern their own learning is as important as the learning itself and a far more long-lasting skill.
-Pupils are taught to understand how they learn, and which revision techniques fit best with each style.
-The school is taking this approach even further in developing a Teddies ‘curriculum map’, which plots the growth needed from fresh-faced Year 9 to capable self-motivated undergraduate and mapping exactly when, where and how children will acquire every skill they need.
+One of the key aims of the new Christie Centre is to encourage and foster university-style learning, and we were impressed by the wealth of private and independent study spaces for pupils to pick from (the sixth form reading room looks and feels more like a university library).
+There’s a small, well-integrated team of learning support staff available to provide extra help to pupils who need it, but empowering students to govern their own learning is as important as the learning itself and a far more long-lasting skill.
+St Edward's School is taking this approach even further in developing a Teddies ‘curriculum map’, which plots the growth needed from fresh-faced Year 9 to capable self-motivated undergraduate and mapping exactly when, where and how children will acquire every skill they need.

 Sixth-formers are well prepared for the jump to higher education, with a dedicated careers counsellor with whom they meet termly to track progress and discuss options.
-Leavers go on to a range of universities, mostly Russell Groups, with Exeter, Edinburgh, London and Bristol always popular – a handful gain Oxbridge places, go abroad or secure places at art, music and drama schools.
+A newly appointed head of careers and employability is overseeing a whole-school careers festival including over 80 visiting speakers and the creation of a hugely valuable ‘Teddies Business Directory’ made up of alumni, parents and friends of the school who are all willing to support pupils with careers advice and work placements.
+Leavers go on to a range of universities, mostly Russell Groups, with Exeter, Edinburgh, London and Bristol always popular.
+A handful gain Oxbridge places, go abroad or secure places at art, music and drama schools, and US Universities grow in popularity with over 15 per cent of last year’s leavers applying to at least one US institution (ably assisted by a member of staff dedicated to US applications and available seven days a week.)

 As one of the top three rowing schools in the UK and with the Thames close at hand, coaching and facilities are at international level with some of this year’s cohort doing GB trials.
 Cricket is also particularly strong – the minimalist pavilion by John Pawson is marvellous – and recent successes have enhanced its reputation as one of the top schools nationally.
-But there’s something for everyone, and those who aren’t chasing places on the rugby or hockey A teams can find their niche in anything from athletics and sailing (there’s a reservoir nearby) to squash or golf.
+But there’s something for everyone, and those who aren’t chasing places on the rugby or hockey A teams can find their niche in anything from athletics and sailing to squash or golf.
 Dance should also get some limelight here with around a quarter of the whole school taking dance as a lesson or hobby – and 20 per cent of those are boys.
+In a further gilding of the lily, plans are afoot to build a stunning community sports facility built around an indoor hockey pitch and with floodlit pitches and an athletics track providing yet more top of the range facilities for the benefit of Teddies students and the school children of the wider community - we’ll keep you posted.

 The school's music department not only benefits from an energetic and passionate leader, it has a close relationship with the music community in Oxford and has collaborated with the English Chamber Orchestra (among others) while the in-house ‘Friday at Five’ concerts are a popular and well-attended regular feature.
 There’s a fantastic jewellery-design workshop and the design and technology space is a maze of machinery, with dynamic, on-the-ball staff.

-Teddies’ longstanding ties with the army manifest in compulsory CCF in Year 10.
-Those opting out after this year can select a life-skills course: think finance, mindfulness, research and presentation skills (genuinely useful stuff).
+St Edward's School’s longstanding ties with the army manifest in a thriving CCF from Year 10.
+Those opting out can select a life-skills course: think finance, mindfulness, research and presentation skills (genuinely useful stuff).
 Adding to this rich mosaic of learning are a cluster of mostly student-run clubs and societies, from beekeeping and debating to journalism and psychology.

 Very firmly a boarding school, with 84 per cent of pupils living in, though you’d never know who’s day or not.
-Children are allowed to sign out on Saturday after lessons and matches, but typically just under half stay in for the weekend as there’s a massive amount on – from informal barbecues to cinema trips and jaunts into the centre of Oxford, all previewed in the termly Weekends at Teddies booklet.
+Children are allowed to sign out on Saturday after lessons and matches, but typically around 40 per cent of the pupils stay in for the weekend as there’s a massive amount on – from informal barbecues to cinema trips and jaunts into the centre of Oxford, all previewed in the termly Weekends at Teddies booklet.

-There are 13 houses – five for girls, five for boys and three co-ed (an increasingly popular choice) – Apsley recently started welcoming girls to become the newest co-ed option.
+There are 13 houses – five for girls, four for boys and four co-ed (an increasingly popular choice).
 In a delightfully inclusive spirit, day pupils, even if they live minutes away, are allocated a space in each house to stash their belongings or have a well-deserved break: they don’t leave until either 6.30pm or 9pm, after clubs, activities, supper and homework.
 All meals are taken in the main school dining room, but pupils regularly pop back to their house for rounds of toast and catch-ups at break.
 The newer houses are very impressive (Jubilee poses as a feature from Architectural Digest) – but there's a rolling programme of refurbishment underway on some of the older ones too.

-Two school-run coach services bring pupils back from London - one from South Kensington via Beaconsfield and one from Dulwich via Putney and Maidenhead, every Sunday evening, and is available to transport pupils back on exeat and leave weekends.
+An expanded bus service - one from South Kensington via Beaconsfield and one from Dulwich via Putney and Maidenhead - brings pupils back from London every Sunday evening and is available to transport pupils back on exeat and leave weekends.

 And finally...

-Challenge and empowerment are words that come up a lot here and children are encouraged to seize the day whether that’s in the classroom or elsewhere.
-Teddies is a holistic powerhouse striving to open even more doors for its pupils by pushing the boundaries academically.
-But they are also brave enough to invest a great deal today in delivering the skills and values needed to shape the principled citizens and leaders of tomorrow.
+Challenge and empowerment are words that come up a lot here and students are encouraged to seize the day whether that’s in the classroom or elsewhere.
+Teddies is a holistic powerhouse striving to open even more doors for its pupils by pushing the boundaries academically whilst also recognising and rewarding co-curricular skills with their flourishing St Edward’s awards.
+This school is organised, innovative, enthusiastic, forward-thinking and brave enough to make decisions and investments today that will shape the principled global citizens and leaders of tomorrow.

 Gallery See All